ewe-studios/ewe_platform/README.md

 An example of this is the `http()` context provided by the platform that helps to abstract out the core logic of delivery an http requests form the domain, this can be abstract in a way that the actual delivery of the request is done in some thread or by the native platform in a different process so that the side-effects really are as outside of the business or use-case boundaries as much as is possible, making the business domain and use-case side-effect free and easily testable.

-One interesting question is if things like `date()` should be async via the `Channel` that are used to across most async operations to scaffold these operations and provide a clear way to work with them, while this generally can be sync, as most libraries are, there seems to be some benefit in (though not always) making all Plaform systems async even if not needed to both:
+One interesting question is if things like `date()` should be async via the `ReceiveChannel` that are used to across most async operations to scaffold these operations and provide a clear way to work with them, while this generally can be sync, as most libraries are, there seems to be some benefit in (though not always) making all Plaform systems async even if not needed to both:

 1. Create a consistent API surface